 Erasers in Japan are in the shape of super cute and adorable animals.
 I can't imagine how exciting it must be to get new stationery as a child in Japan.

 Pen Holders in Japan are adorable.
 You can find them in the shape of cute animals or cute characters.
 Essentially, stationary in Japan is all kawaii.
-If you have friends with kids, definitely hit the stationary stores for awesome souvenirs from Japan.
+If you have friends with kids, definitely hit the stationery stores for awesome souvenirs from Japan.

 Pens and pencils

 Can you even begin to imagine a cute paper clip?
-No, me neither, until I saw them in Japan: these guys are so cool, they manage to transform something banal and borning like a paper clip into a super cute item which you want to buy and use all the time.
+No, me neither, until I saw them in Japan: these guys are so cool, they manage to transform something banal and boring like a paper clip into a super cute item which you want to buy and use all the time.

 In Japan, stickers are everything.
 There are rows upon rows of different stickers you need to get for your books and agendas.
 We purchased several stickers for ourselves and for our work colleagues.

 Check out B-Side Label in Omotesando, they have 1000s of stickers, labels, and other fun items.

 I hope you still have room in your luggage because we are far from being done with all the souvenirs from Japan.
 Next, are the kitchen items which are essential.
 When wondering what to buy from Japan, kitchen items should be on the list.

 We found several stores in Asakusa which sell cheap kitchen items.
 We already covered Japanese knives above, so we are not going to repeat it here, but we think is one of the coolest things to purchase in Japan.